The Dark Secrets of Stanley Park is an exceptional guided walking tour put on by Forbidden Vancouver. It’s full of history, storytelling and nature.

 On this tour you’ll learn about the geological beginnings of the area, as well as the history of the park, the seawall, the City of Vancouver, local First Nations, pandemics and crime.
 We went on the tour with friends and everyone loved it!

-As of the spring of 2023, the Dark Secrets of Stanley Park tour costs about $29 for students and seniors and $32 for other adults.
-That’s been the same price for the past three or so years!
+As of the fall of 2024, the Dark Secrets of Stanley Park tour costs about $30 for students and seniors and $33 for other adults.

 What to Expect on the Tour